Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Introduction

-We remind that the temporal slopes before and after the rebrightening typically differ significantly, with a flatter slope in the pre-phase and a steeper slope in the after-phase.
-The time decay slope after the rebrightening is generally close to the typical jet-break.
+We observe that the temporal slopes before and after the rebrightening typically differ significantly, with a flatter slope in the pre-phase and a steeper slope in the after-phase.
+The temporal decay slope after the rebrightening is generally close to the typical slope of a jet-break.
 The commonality demonstrated by such events remind that they might be driven by the same physical mechanisms and be related to the jet itself.
+Spectroscopic observations during rebrightening phases can also provide crucial diagnostics on the nature of the radiating region.
+For instance, the spectroscopic during rebrightening phases of EP240414a is nonthermal dominated ~\citep{Srivastav_Chen_IdentificationOpticalCounterpart_2025, vanDalen_Levan_EinsteinProbeTransient_2025}, therefore poses a challenge to the pure thermal radiation mechanism model.
+The nonthermal models explain for EP240414a include: (1) supernova ejecta interacting with the CSM~\citep{vanDalen_Levan_EinsteinProbeTransient_2025}, (2) GRB afterglow radiation with some rebrightening effect~\citep{Srivastav_Chen_IdentificationOpticalCounterpart_2025}, (3) nonthermal afterglow emission from a mildly relativistic barely failed jet~\citep{Hamidani_Sato_EP240414aGammaRay_2025}, or (4) afterglow from a jet with an off-axis viewing angle~\citep{Zheng_Zhu_EP240414aaxisView_2025}.

-In this Letter, we studied three recent events, EP240414a, GRB 240529A, and GRB 240218A.
+In this Letter, we attempt to take a holistic view to explain the observational commonalities and attempt to establish a more universal model that is applicable across different redshifts, progenitor star properties, jet structures, and viewing angles.
+We demonstrate the possibility of such a more unified picture through three distinctive recent events, EP240414a, GRB 240529A, and GRB 240218A.
 They exhibit the simultaneous late multi-wavelength afterglow brightening behavior.
 Our research indicates that such events can actually be jointly explained within the framework of wind-blown bubbles, and provides a unified paradigm for similar events.